HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 **NOTE:** mpirun map-by PE attribute value may vary on your setup.
 For the recommended calculation, refer to the instructions detailed in [mpirun Configuration](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Scaling_Guide/DDP_Based_Scaling.html#mpirun-configuration).

-- Using packed data: lazy mode, 8 HPUs, BF16 mixed precision, per chip batch size of 64 for Phase 1 and 8 for Phase 2:
+- Using packed data: Lazy mode, 8 HPUs, BF16 mixed precision, per chip batch size of 64 for Phase 1 and 8 for Phase 2:

 ```bash
 export MASTER_ADDR="localhost"